TITANIC-YELLOW/FEM/README.md

 This repository contains codes used in FEM.
 Python is used as the primary language.
 ## Integral in Pyramid
-Taking heat conduction as an example, if we want to calculate the stiffness matrix, mass matrix, and load vector of a pyramid shaped element, we need to perform triple integration of the correlation function f (x, y, z) within the element.
+A function named *IntInPyramid* in *PyramidInt64.pyd* was created to calculate triple integration of the correlation function f (x, y, z) within the pyramid-shaped element.

-At this point, the **PyramidInt64.pyd** file came in handy.
-In this file, a function **IntInPyramid (func)** was defined, which takes a function name as a parameter and returns a *float* type result, which is the integration value of the function in the standard integral domain.
+It takes a function name as a parameter,

+and returns a *float* type result, which is the integration value of the function in the standard integral domain.

 ### the standard integral domain of pyramid shaped element
 ```python